 Once you have your documents ready:

-3. Review the loan offer carefully–compare APR, term length, and total cost
+- Review the loan offer carefully — compare APR, term length, and total cost

 Common Mistakes to Avoid

-Some lenders offering “bank statement only” car finance charge significantly higher interest rates.
-Always compare the total cost of borrowing, not just the monthly payment.
+- Not reading the fine print: Always compare the total cost of borrowing, not just the monthly payment

-Many lenders offer pre-approval without a hard credit check.
-Use this to understand your borrowing power before committing to a vehicle.
+- Ignoring pre-approval options: Use pre-approval to understand your borrowing power before committing to a vehicle

 Tips to Strengthen Your Application